united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/integration-with-azure/index.md

 ---
 title: "Integration into Azure"
-linkTitle: "Integration into Azure""
+linkTitle: "Integration into Azure"
 description: >
    This article explains how the United Manufacturing Hub can be integrated into Microsoft Azure.
 ---

 This section is currently in development.
 Published articles so far: